denten-books/plain-text/0-intro.md

 multiply and to spread widely.
 Like the fine particles of glitter, it is difficult to contain.
 The simulated text falls apart into bits and pixels that replicate and tumble about the system.

-My challenge in this book lies in the relative paucity of our critical vocabulary.
-We have many theoretical models to address literary phenomena on the macro scale: period, genre, style, affect, world literature, etc. Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
-To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.

 [^ln-flusser]: The work of @flusser_does_2011 has been similarly influential.